Experimental MRNA Vaccines Come To Fore As Pandemic Rages - UrduPoint

 Experimental MRNA Vaccines Come To Fore As Pandemic Rages

-This platform has only ever been approved for livestock -- but the coronavirus pandemic might be its moment to shine.
+This platform has never received approval -- but the coronavirus pandemic might be its moment to shine.

 All vaccines work by training the body to recognize certain proteins, called "antigens," that are made by disease-causing viruses or bacteria -- thus priming the immune system to mount a response.